Skip to content

 This first part runs locally on your workstation and specifies how to connect to Alps via SSH.

-The second part uses paraview-reverse-connect (see how to obtain it), which runs on the Alps login node to launch a SLURM job, that will execute ParaView pvserver instances on compute nodes, that will (reverse) connect with your ParaView UI on your workstation.
+The second part uses paraview-reverse-connect (see how to obtain it), which runs on the Alps login node to launch a SLURM job.
+It will execute ParaView pvserver instances on compute nodes, that will (reverse) connect with your ParaView UI on your workstation.

 The first two arguments are required, and they are: